edwardliu048/Edward-Liu/Projects.md

 ##  Fall 2018

+### [Coming soon] Modernized iMac G4 17"
+The process of restoring and fully upgrading the iconic sunflower iMac to modern specification will be documented here.

+Should be a fun project!

 ###  Inductive Spiking: a simple explaination

 This isn't really a project, but the concept of inductive spiking had been confusing to me prior to drawing out this diagram.